Skip to main content

 #

-Just the package phase.
-Resolves [packages].all + [packages].<distro> against the detected package manager and installs any missing entries.
-On unsupported distros, prints a friendly “not yet supported” notice and skips.
+Just the package phases.
+Resolves [packages].all + [packages].<distro> plus matching [packages."tag:X"] against the detected package manager and installs missing entries, then runs the non-native backend phases ([packages.brew], [packages.flatpak], [packages.snap]) in the same order.
+On unsupported distros, prints a friendly “not yet supported” notice and skips the native phase.
+When a backend’s tool isn’t on PATH, prints a warning and skips that backend.

 hm run